Connecticut Lake Watch (Volunteer Lake Monitoring)

 Do volunteers need to have previous experience monitoring lakes?

 Prior monitoring experience is not necessary.
 New volunteers complete a CT DEEP-led training to learn basic lake monitoring protocols and data submission guidelines.
 During this initial basic training, new volunteers are taught how to take a Secchi disk depth reading.
-In addition, volunteers are taught how to record surface water temperature and other ambient conditions (air temperature, cloud cover, surface conditions).
+In addition, volunteers are taught how to record surface water temperature and other ambient conditions (air temperature, cloud cover, surface water conditions).

 What equipment is needed to participate?

 In addition, since measurements are typically taken at the deepest part of the lake or pond, a boat with a life preserver and anchor is needed.
-(Power boats are not required; a kayak or canoe can be used on most waterbodies.)
+Power boats are not required; a kayak or canoe can be used on most waterbodies.

 How can my group join the CT Lake Watch Program?